vieirads/100DaysOfCode/log.md

 **Thoughts:** I found a page with 100 projects: (100+ JS projects)[https://jsbeginners.com/javascript-projects-for-beginners/].
 I will start them tomorrow.

 **Link to work:** no link for this part.

+### Day 31: July 29, 2020

+**Today's Progress:** Wrote a little code in python today for a project.
+Also, started creating simple projects using HTML, CSS, and JS.
+Made a simple page with a button that changes the background color when clicked.

+**Thoughts:** I think that creating projects, despite simple, help a lot more than going through tutorials, these serve for you to create a base and know the stuff that exist.

+**Link to work:**